 The Kansas Department of Commerce requires awardees to follow the most stringent procurement policy stipulations between the awarded organization's own policies or the Kansas State Procurement Policy.
 Unless a more stringent policy is in place at the awardee organization, all purchases estimated to be more than \$5,000 must be competitively awarded (KSA 75-3739).
-In cases where a competitive process is infeasible, awardees must provide written justification on a Prior Authorization Request Form for sole source vendor/supplier selection and attach documentation pertaining to any competitive process used to select a vendor.
+In cases where a competitive process is infeasible, awardees must provide written justification on a KDC Prior Authorization Form sole source vendor/supplier selection and attach documentation pertaining to any competitive process used to select a vendor.

-The KDC Program Specialist should review the form to the best of their abilities and request missing information.
+Witt O'Brien's and/or the KDC Program Specialist should review the form to the best of their abilities and request missing information.
 Once it has met all the requirements, move the submission to Phase 2.
-Phase 2 will require the Program Manager to review the request as part of the overall procurement process review and the Program Manager for Economic Recovery will finalize it with a signature in DocuSign, copying the Program Specialist on the receipt of the approval.
-Program Specialist will upload the final approved form from DocuSign into the Awardee's procurement folder once it is completed.
-Program Specialist will also be responsible for notifying the Awardee that the Prior Authorization request was approved, or if denied, what additional documents are required.
+Phase 2 will require Witt O'Brien's or Program Manager to review the request as part of the overall procurement process review and Witt O'Brien's (with support as needed from the Program Manager for Economic Recovery) will finalize it with a signature in DocuSign, copying the Program Specialist (as needed) on the receipt of the approval.
+Witt O'Brien's and/or the Program Specialist will upload the final approved form from DocuSign into the Awardee's procurement folder once it is completed.
+Witt O'Brien's and/or the Program Specialist will also be responsible for notifying the Awardee that the Prior Authorization request was approved, or if denied, what additional documents are required.